Table of Contents

 Even the best residential detox program is only the first step in benzo addiction treatment.
 Psychological counseling is an important tool to help patients continue to recover.
 It begins during the initial treatment for benzo addiction and continues on an outpatient basis.
 Involving friends and family in counseling sessions helps the person who’s recovering avoid environmental stressors and influences that could lead to a relapse.

-How Long Is Benzo Treatment?
+How Long Is Benzo Addiction Treatment?

 Most people contemplating treatment for benzo addiction want the best benzo treatment that they can receive, and a favorable outcome in the least amount of time.
 How long benzo addiction treatment lasts, however, is not set in stone.
 Benzo detox duration depends on several factors.
 Among them are how long the person has been using benzos, the dose of benzos they’re taking, their current circumstances, and general health.

-Therapies Used in Treating Benzodiazepine Addiction
+What Therapies Are Used in Treating Benzodiazepine Addiction?

 While many therapies are available to treat various types of addiction, and most can be tailored and are useful in treating almost all addictions, some are particularly helpful when they’re used as part of benzo treatment.
 Behavioral therapies specifically used for treating benzodiazepine addiction include: